vamos2019/vamos2019.github.io/_posts/2018-11-12-Second-keynote-speaker.md

-We are delighted to inform you that our second keynote speaker will be Mathias Galster from the University of Canterbury, New Zealand !
+We are delighted to inform you that our second keynote speaker will be Matthias Galster from the University of Canterbury, New Zealand !